zoomsphere/ngx-store/README.md

     }
     ```

-2. Use `LocalStorageService`, `SessionStorageService` and / or `CookieStorageService` to manage your data:
+2. Use all or just one of the [services](src/service#angular-storage) to manage your data:
     ```typescript
-    import { CookiesStorageService, LocalStorageService, SessionStorageService } from 'ngx-store';
+    import { CookiesStorageService, LocalStorageService, SessionStorageService, SharedStorageService } from 'ngx-store';

     export class MyService {
       constructor(
         localStorageService: LocalStorageService,
         sessionStorageService: SessionStorageService,
         cookiesStorageService: CookiesStorageService,
+        sharedStorageService: SharedStorageService,
       ) {
         console.log('all cookies:');
         cookiesStorageService.utility.forEach((value, key) => console.log(key + '=', value));